 As the pandemic continues to affect the way in which we buy cars, finding new ways to engage and communicate with your customers has moved from the to do list to the must do now list.
 This is especially the case for new and used car sales, where visits to a dealer are currently out of bounds.
 Video enables you to capture all of the essential aspects of an in-person meeting.
 In fact, it’s the next best thing.
 55% of communication is body language.
 Another 38% is tone of voice.
 That leaves just 7% for the words you actually say.
 Clearly, a visual channel that enables you to deliver all of these things gives you the edge over a call or email.

 Video can also be used in every step of the buying journey – from how-to explanations in the early stages, to showcasing new stock or features; being able to close a deal using video has never been a more essential tool in a dealer’s repertoire.
-Here are our top tips on how to get it done.
+Here are our top tips on how to close a car sale using video.

 Keep Things Simple

 Resist your creative urges.
 You can be the next Steven Spielberg or Hans Zimmer in your own time.
-Your video doesn’t need a background score, CGI, or the backdrop of a film set.
+Your video doesn’t need a background score, CGI, or the backdrop of a film set in order to close a sale.
 It just needs reasonable lighting and to be filmed in high quality, preferably HD.
 The SnapCell app provides this via a quick, intuitive, easy-to-use platform.
-The best videos are short, simple, and uncomplicated – and shot on SnapCell we’d like to think.
+The best car sales videos are short, simple, and uncomplicated – and shot on SnapCell we’d like to think.

 Be you.
 Be real.
 Be open.